QUESTIONS TO ASK COLLEGE COACHES

 College coaches are eager to see you in action and a highlight video is an essential tool.

-Coaches cannot always get to events or sessions and rely on referrals and video to prioritize who they go evaluate.
+Coaches cannot always get to events or sessions, so they rely on referrals and video to prioritize who they go evaluate.
 Video can help showcase your skills, talents, game play and determination on the field and in training.

 If you don’t have any video from games, a skills tape for field players, may consist of: